sashafklein/gimme-sats/README.md

 # Gimme Sats

-As set of React components and utilities to make accepting Lightning payments in React apps dead simple.
+A set of React components and utilities to make accepting Lightning payments in React apps dead simple.
 The core library consists of a `GMSProvider`, which wraps the application, and a `GimmeSats` button which can then be rendered throughout the app.
 The latter triggers an interface -- fully themeable and customizable -- for generating a lightning invoice with your favorite service provider and accepting payment.

 In two minutes, you can add Lightning tips on your React site.